IllusiveBagel/Rustact/README.md

 - **Component tree & hooks** – Define components via `component("Name", |ctx| ...)` and manage state with `use_state`, `use_reducer`, `use_ref`, `use_effect`, `use_memo`, `use_callback`, and `provide_context` / `use_context`.
 - **Async runtime** – Built on `tokio`, handling terminal IO, ticks, and effect scheduling without blocking the UI thread.
 - **Event bus** – Subscribe to keyboard/mouse/resize/tick events via `ctx.dispatcher().events().subscribe()` and react within hooks or spawned tasks.
-- **Ratatui renderer** – Converts the virtual tree into `ratatui` widgets, handling layout primitives like blocks, vertical/horizontal stacks, styled text, list panels, gauges, tables, tree views, and forms.
+- **Ratatui renderer** – Converts the virtual tree into `ratatui` widgets, handling layout primitives like blocks, vertical/horizontal stacks, styled text, list panels, gauges, tables, tree views, forms, and rich text inputs.
 - **View diffing** – The runtime caches the previous view tree and skips terminal draws when nothing has changed, keeping renders snappy even with frequent ticks.
-- **Clickable buttons** – Define button nodes with stable IDs; the renderer automatically maps mouse hitboxes so event handlers can react to button clicks.
+- **Mouse interactions** – Define button or input nodes with stable IDs; the renderer automatically maps mouse hitboxes so event handlers can react to clicks and focus changes.
+- **Text inputs & validation hooks** – `use_text_input` binds component state to editable fields (with cursor management, tab focus, and secure mode), while `use_text_input_validation` or `handle.set_status(...)` drive contextual border colors and helper text.
-- **CSS-inspired styling** – Drop tweaks into `styles/demo.css` to recolor widgets, toggle button fills, rename gauge labels, change list highlight colors, or resize form/table columns without touching Rust code.
+- **CSS-inspired styling** – Drop tweaks into `styles/demo.css` to recolor widgets, toggle button fills, rename gauge labels, change list highlight colors, resize form/table columns, or theme inputs without touching Rust code.
 - **Demo app** – `src/main.rs` now composes every hook (state, reducer, ref, memo, callback, effect, context) with all widgets (text, flex, gauge, buttons, lists, tables, trees, forms) so you can see each feature in one place.

 ## Running the demo